Leadership

-My experience in education over the past 30 years has given me the skills to implement such a vision.
+My experience in education over the past 35 years has given me the skills to guide RIveting Results.
 Throughout my 10 years as a history teacher, I strove to engage every one of my students every day in deep and rigorous study.
-With my wife, Deborah Reck, I co-founded a nonprofit, The Writers’ Express, to figure out the best ways to guide students to enjoy writing and become better at it.
-As an administrator for 20 years in both urban (Boston and Gloucester) and suburban schools (Concord and Wayland), I built and supported teacher and administrative teams that analyzed formative data to determine what teaching approaches unlocked students’ potential, particularly those of reluctant students.
+With my wife, Deborah Reck, I co-founded and ran a nonprofit, The Writers’ Express (later renamed, Summer Ink), to figure out the best ways to guide students to enjoy writing and become better at it.
+As an administrator for 20 years in both urban (Boston and Gloucester) and suburban schools (Concord and Wayland), I built and supported teacher and administrative teams that analyzed formative data to determine which teaching approaches unlocked students’ potential, particularly that of reluctant students.
 As a superintendent in Wayland, Massachusetts, I guided the district to implement multitiered academic and emotional supports that enabled all students to have a rigorous academic experience.
+Now, as Principal at the Sizer School, I am deepening my understanding of the challenges educators face in making complex texts accessible to all students.

 I graduated from Yale University in 1989 with a bachelor’s degree in history.
 I received my master’s in the Art of Teaching (MAT) from Brown University in 1991, and my EdD in Educational Leadership from Boston College in 2009.